Lightning kills 7 in Cambodia, storm hits land in Vietnam | Science-Environment

 In Hue province, a man was crushed to death by a falling tree.
 At least 23 others were reported injured, VTV said.
 Vietnam had evacuated some 60,000 people in the path of the storm and canceled 40 regional flights.

 The Meteorological Department in Thailand issued a warning Friday saying rains from the storm will cover every part of the country, especially northern and northeastern provinces.
-Local media reported heavy rain and flooding in Khon Kaen province on Friday morning.(AP) RUP RUP.
+Local media reported heavy rain and flooding in Khon Kaen province on Friday morning..